Skip to main content

 How education leaders can prepare for policy priorities

 SEND reform sits at the centre of the Government’s proposals.
-The Schools White Paper signals a shift towards greater mainstream inclusion, alongside expanded responsibilities for local authorities to ensure that all children can access ‘specialist support’ when needed.
+The Schools White Paper signals a move towards greater inclusion in mainstream schools, alongside stronger responsibilities for local authorities to ensure pupils can access specialist support when needed.

-Under the proposed reforms, Education Health Care Plans (EHCPs) would be reserved for children with the most complex of needs.
-Instead, schools may increasingly be expected to support pupils through earlier intervention and stronger collaboration with local services.
+Under the proposals, Education Health Care Plans (EHCPs) would be reserved for children with the most complex needs.
+More pupils may instead be supported through earlier intervention and closer collaboration between schools and local services.

 Strengthening behaviour, attendance and school culture

 However, behaviour and attendance outcomes are closely linked to workforce capacity and leadership confidence.
-To create the right conditions for improvement, leaders need the skills and support to manage teams effectively, maintain clear expectations and respond consistently to challenges.
+Leaders need the skills and support to manage teams effectively, set clear expectations and respond consistently to challenges.

 Strong trusts and a more coherent school system

-As trusts grow and take on greater system leadership responsibilities, robust governance structures, resilient central services and clear organisational structures will become increasingly important.
+As trusts grow and take on greater system leadership responsibilities, robust governance, resilient central services and clear organisational structures will become increasingly important.

 What happens next?

-Following the publication of the White Paper, a formal consultation phase follows.
-The Government has emphasised its intention to test policy options through listening sessions and engagement with sector experts before finalising proposals.
+Following the publication of the White Paper, the Government will move into a consultation phase, gathering feedback from education leaders and sector experts before finalising policy proposals.

-Many of the proposed reforms – particularly those relating to SEND and system structure – will be introduced gradually, with longer implementation timelines, additional funding support and further development expected before full rollout.
+Many of the reforms – particularly those relating to SEND and system structure – are expected to be introduced gradually over the coming years.

-The White Paper sets out an ambitious vision for reform, with the clear aim of improving educational outcomes for every child, regardless of background.
-Delivering this level of change will require sustained collaboration across the entire education system - from schools, trusts and local authorities to policymakers and sector leaders.
+The White Paper sets out an ambitious vision for improving outcomes for every child.
+Delivering it will require sustained collaboration across the entire education system - from schools and trusts to policymakers and sector leaders.

 Given the scale of the reforms and the length of the proposed implementation period, an important question naturally arises: how will momentum be maintained if there is a change of Government following the next general election in 2029?